goggledefogger/smugglers-town-ai-gemini/README.md

 # Smuggler's Town AI

 A real-time multiplayer web game POC built with React, PixiJS, MapLibre GL JS, and Colyseus.
-Players control vehicles on a real-world map, aiming to implement Capture the Flag (CTF) style gameplay.
+Players control vehicles on a real-world map, competing to retrieve items and return them to their base.

 ## Features